OJ999/holbertonschool-Portfolio_Foundations/README.md

 Part3
 1. Column Headers
- Set up your Trello board with the following columns:
--Proposed
--Approved
--In Progress
--Dev Complete
--Tested
--Deployed
-Answer:

 -Proposed: This column is where new tasks or user stories are initially added for consideration.
 -Approved: Once a task or user story is reviewed and approved for development, it moves to this column.